 If globalisation once meant open borders, Hassan is realistic now about the fact that this is no longer feasible in the short term.
 It’s too threatening to local populations.
 Yet if the international, multilateral organisations can be bolstered, then it becomes much easier at a local level to appreciate and accept the enormous contribution of immigrants to any society, partly through diversity and partly through skills and other forms of contribution.

 If there is a silver lining of COVID it has been to dramatically underscore the importance of international action where there is an international crisis.
 Consider the vaccines being developed.
 Not one is the narrow development of one country so much as the fruit of global research over decades, culminating in different expressions of scientific thinking towards a solution that will be dished out to at least 30-60% of the world’s population to stop the exponential spread of the virus.

 Similar attitudes of cooperation inform any meaningful action on climate change, while their reversal would represent a disaster.

-Hassan will expound on these ideas in his talk at Meeting Minds, to which all alumni are invited (register here for the event).
+Hassan will expound on these ideas in his talk at Meeting Minds, to which all alumni are invited (view the recording on My Oxford +).